Skip to content

 Add <script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script> before </body>.

-Replace YOUR_WIDGET_ID with the ID from the localbot dashboard.
+Replace YOUR_WIDGET_ID with the value from the localbot dashboard.

 Replit

-Install localbot on this site for contact form lead capture.
+Install the full localbot form on this site for website lead response.

 Add <div id="localbot-contact"></div> in the contact section.